Rules Proposed to be Revised for the Auditor's Office | February 2021Read More…

 Mary Hull Caballero is the elected Auditor for the City of Portland, taking office in January 2015.
 Mary was re-elected in 2018, and begins her second term in January 2019.
 She previously worked as a performance auditor at Metro Regional Government in Portland and the Oregon Department of Transportation.
 Prior to entering the auditing field, Mary co-founded and managed a public policy leadership development organization and was a newspaper reporter.
 She holds a Master's Degree in Public Policy and Management from Carnegie Mellon University.
 She received her undergraduate degree in Communication from Lewis and Clark College.
 Mary is a Certified Internal Auditor and a Certified Government Auditing Professional.

 Diana Banning manages the Archives and Records Management Division and has served as the City Archivist since 1997.
+As the City's Archivist, she provides city-wide leadership on archives and records management issues, and oversees the Portland Archives and Records Center.
 Prior to her time with the City, she was the County Archivist for King County, Washington.

 Margie Sollinger has served as City Ombudsman since 2012.
 Before joining the Auditor’s Office, she was a Visiting Associate Professor at Georgetown University Law Center’s Institute for Public Representation, where she practiced environmental, administrative and open government law.
 Prior to that, Margie clerked on the Maine Supreme Judicial Court and was a housing attorney at Bread for the City, a non-profit social and legal services organization in the District of Columbia.
 Margie received her undergraduate degree in biology and environmental studies from Carleton College and her law degree from the University of Minnesota Law School.